bhuisgen/docker-zabbix-coreos/README.md

     # docker exec -ti zabbix-coreos /bin/bash

+Inside the container:

+    # cd /etc/zabbix/

 #### How to restart the agent ?

+    # docker exec -ti zabbix-coreos /bin/bash

+Inside the container:

     # supervisorctl restart zabbix-agent

 #### How to add custom user parameters for a host ?

-Create a custom configuration file *hostname.conf* in *etc/zabbix/*.
+Create a custom configuration file *HOSTNAME.conf* in *etc/zabbix/* where HOSTNAME matches the value used for your host agent.
+Docker will concatenate this file into the main configuration file before running the container.

-Exemple: if the hostname option equals to *5bcc6a59c4234d1eac3d6c57e3e58eff* :
+Exemple 1: with manual registration, if your zabbix host is *myhost*:

     # vim etc/zabbix/5bcc6a59c4234d1eac3d6c57e3e58eff.conf

-    UserParameter=app.uptime,curl -Ss http://host1.mycluster.my.domain|jq '.uptime'

-Docker will concatenate this file into the main configuration file before running the container.
+Exemple 2: with auto-registration, if you use *cluster* as host metadata and *5bcc6a59c4234d1eac3d6c57e3e58eff* is the machine id of your real host:

+    # vim etc/zabbix/cluster-5bcc6a59c4234d1eac3d6c57e3e58eff.conf